Cancer Oesophagus Treatment in Indore

 Cancer of the oesophagus is one of the most common cancers worldwide.
 It is also one of the hardest to treat cancer.
 This is because it is almost asymptomatic until the cancer is spread.
 Even if the cancer can’t be completely cured, treatment options are available to help people live long lives.

 The Centre for Cancer at Kokilaben Dhirubhai Ambani Hospital, Indore offers diagnostic and curative services for a diverse range of cancers.
 Our team of highly talented doctors and allied medical staff are supported by state-of-the-art equipment and modern machines.
-This comprehensive team of professionals is dedicated to treating the patients in the best possible way with an aim to render the patient physically fit and healthy so that they can return to their normal day-to-day activities.
+This comprehensive team of cancer specialists is dedicated to treating the patients in the best possible way with an aim to render the patients physically fit and healthy so that they can return to their normal day-to-day activities.

 The centre also houses a centre for rehabilitation medicine that helps individuals to overcome health disabilities and attain a degree of optimal health.
 The coordination of all rehabilitation programs is conducted by medical and surgical teams who have years of experience in dealing with complex cases and are committed to provide the highest quality of treatment and care to the patient.